0f27/qe/README.md

 ## TODO

-- [ ] image creation - with fixed size option... like create if not exists and use fixed format if not exists and --fixed flag passed
+- [x] image creation if not exists
+- [ ] config in json, yaml or toml with overriding defaults
-- [ ] -device sdl if windows image
+- [ ] -display sdl if windows image
 - [ ] fat folders
 - [ ] usb device selection and passthrough
 - [ ] move all handles to argparse instead of sys.argv